Barb Phillips - Thanadoula

 An Estate Plan is a confidential record of your personal information.
 It will be of value to you, your family, lawyer, executor and the person holding the Power of Attorney.

-Many of the choices you will be required to make about the end of life will involve medical treatments.
+Many of the choices you will be required to make about the end of life, will involve medical treatments.
 Doctors and others on the health care team will focus on these decisions.
 But you may not consider these decisions to be the most important ones.
-By having a Health Care Plan, you can outline how you wish to live out the remainder of your life and how the family will continue to live after death has taken its loved one.
-Your ideas and wishes about the end of your life, being with your family , who you want to see, what you wish to do now, what should happen nearer the time of death and what should happen after your death, should be where your focus lies.
+By having a Health Care Plan, you can outline how you wish to live out the remainder of your life, and how the family will continue to live after your death.
+Your ideas and wishes about the end of your life, being with your family , who you want to see, what you wish to do now, what should happen nearer the time of death, and what should happen after your death, should be where your focus lies.

 What Might You Plan?